bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 Since Beacon Chain is live, all BNB ERC20 tokens will be swapped for Beacon Chain coins.
 All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new Beacon Chain native coins will be sent to their new wallets.

-## How can I register on Beacon Chain/DEX and start trading?

-There is no need to register.
-All you need is a Beacon Chain address, which can be generated with any [wallet](../wallets.md) that supports Beacon Chain.
-Then you can trade BNB or other assets stored on that address.

-## How can I send orders on Binance DEX?
-### Order

-On Binance DEX, you can send "new order" messages to buy or sell certain assets.
-You can also send "cancel" messages to cancel existing open orders.

-You can use a wallet to send new orders and cancels.
-Binance DEX also provides API for automated trading.

-In Binance DEX v1.0, the order message contains:

-- Symbol: trading pair on the chain
-- Side: buy or sell
-- Price: only limit price orders are supported in Beacon Chain v1.0
-- Amount
-- Time In Force: Binance DEX supports `Immediate Or Cancel` (IOC) and `Good Till Expiry` (GTE) orders.
-GTE orders can quote on the exchange until they are filled by the opposite orders satisfying the limit price, or canceled by client themselves, or expire after 72 hours after 00:00 (UTC).
-Check the "What is `Order Expire`" section of the FAQ for more information.

-Network nodes examine orders to ensure they are valid.
-Once the orders are accepted, they are booked on the next block, and get matched accordingly.

-### What is `Immediate Or Cancel order`?

-Immediate Or Cancel is a special order type.
-Once the order is accepted into a block, Immediate Or Cancel orders only exist in this block round.
-The order may get filled to zero, or partially or fully filled by other orders, and then will become expired and removed from the order book right away.
-As a result, it will not be tradable in the next round of matching.
-A small fee will be charged for the network usage, if there is no fill at all for the order (deemed as no intention to trade).

-### Match

-Binance DEX does all of its matching on the blockchain, i.e. all nodes perform the matches and expect the same result.
-This is to ensure the maximum transparency and to mitigate the chance for front-running, even from the block producers.
-The matching infrastructure is expected to evolve and grow in capacity as time progresses.

-Binance DEX doesn't do continuous matching as most centralized exchanges do.
-Instead, it matches using periodic auction matching for all the existing open orders received in the past and the latest blocks.
-The match logic is explained in more detail later.

-### Trade

-Once the orders are filled, the corresponding assets will be automatically moved into buyers' addresses.
-The confirmation is instant and no need to wait for further blocks (i.e. T+0 block).
-Buyers can use the bought asset right away, either send it to another address or trade it again.

-### What is `Order Expire`?

-Orders accepted by Binance DEX will either get filled with other orders or remain in the order book, but they will not stay on the order book forever.
-These orders will expire and be removed from the order book after the 1st midnight (UTC) after 72 hours once the order gets accepted.
-A small fee will be charged for the network usage, if there is no fill at all for the order (deemed as no intention to trade).

-### Where can I see my assets and trades?

-You can always use wallets that support Beacon Chain to check your asset balances, open orders, and (optionally) order/trade history.
-Beacon Chain Explorer is another tool to check balances and transactions.

-### When can I see my order on the blockchain after I send it?

-It depends.
-Normally, if you connect to one of the Accelerated Nodes, your orders should get accepted and booked into a block in 1-3 seconds.
-If the order price is marketable, the order will be filled and trades will come back in about similar time.
-If you send the order from far-way (self-setup full node), or there is heavy network traffic, the order may take longer to reach a Validator (block producer).

-### What is the Fee Structure?

-Fees are charged and shared among the block producers (i.e. Validators) to run the network, in order to pay for the network usage and prevent abuse and attack.
-Since all user transactions, include transfer, new order, cancel etc, they are all recorded in blocks and chain state, the fee will be shared among different transactions.
-New orders are exempt from fees to encourage usage and larger trades will be charged more for their benefits from the liquidity provided in the network.
-Order Expire and Cancel are also charged with a fee if they fail to provide any liquidity.
-The current fee table is [here](../trading-spec.md)

-Besides the fees, **no other gas will be charged.**

-Fees can be paid in any asset, but the network will charge BNB first and apply a discount if the address has BNB balance.

-The fee is subject to periodical review and adjustment, after agreement from validators, via a proposal-vote procedure.
-See a fee-change proposal [here](https://explorer.binance.org/tx/B1E78D8275598CB0538C716997EEDD2F1198B82F4D73959C5BF69CBAF4281240)

-- Trade fee is calculated based on trade notional value, while fees for other transactions are fixed.
-- It is free to send a new GET order, cancel a partially filled order, or expire a partially filled order.
-- Non-Trade related transactions will be charged with a fee when the transactions happen, and can only be paid in BNB.
-The transaction will be rejected if the address does not have enough BNB.
-- Trade-related transactions will be charged with a fee when an order is filled, or canceled/expired/IOC-expired with no fills.
-If there is enough BNB to pay, BNB fee structure will be used, otherwise, non-BNB fee structure will be used instead.
-- If the whole order value and free balance for the receiving asset are not enough to pay the fee, all the receiving asset and its residual balance will be charged.

 ## What is the current Fee Table on Beacon Chain Mainnet?